cnizzardini/just-recipes/italian-sausage-and-peppers.md

 - Reduce to simmer
 - Add in the sauce or crushed tomatoes.
 - Leave for around 20 minutes or so, stir every so often.
+- Top dish with cheese on plate if using pasta, or add to roll.

 ### Multi-tasking